 Click here to download the Asian Hornet Identification sheet.

-If you have an iPhone or Android, download the free recording app Asian Hornet Watch
+Alternatively, if you have an iPhone or Android, download the free recording app Asian Hornet Watch

 Honey Bee Swarm

-Please remember that we keep bees as a hobby and may not be able to anwser our phones due to work or other commitments, so please keep trying.
+Please remember that we keep bees as a hobby and may not be able to answer our phones due to work or other commitments, so please keep trying.
 Members may ask for a small fee to cover travel expenses if needed.